VACUUM — garbage-collect and optionally analyze a database

 system (in most cases); it's just kept available for re-use within the

-the entire contents of the table into a new disk file with no extra space,
+of the table into a new disk file with no extra space, allowing unused

-allowing unused space to be returned to the operating system.
-This form is
+space to be returned to the operating system.
+This form is much slower and

-much slower and requires an exclusive lock on each table while it is being
+requires an exclusive lock on each table while it is being processed.

 When the option list is surrounded by parentheses, the options can be written in any order.
 Without parentheses, options must be specified in exactly the order shown above.
 The parenthesized syntax was added in PostgreSQL 9.0; the unparenthesized syntax is deprecated.

 Selects “full” vacuum, which can reclaim more space, but takes much longer and exclusively locks the table.
 This method also requires extra disk space, since it writes a new copy of the table and doesn't release the old copy until the operation is complete.
 Usually this should only be used when a significant amount of space needs to be reclaimed from within the table.

 FREEZEis equivalent to performing

 VACUUMwith the vacuum_freeze_min_age and vacuum_freeze_table_age parameters set to zero.
 Aggressive freezing is always performed when the table is rewritten, so this option is redundant when

 Prints a detailed vacuum activity report for each table.